ahmadhanb/buffer-globally-in-geographic-crs/Readme.md

 Therefore, the UTM zone feature must be used and as Input UTM zone layer in order for the tool to work correctly.

 ## How to install
-Import the Python code directly from the Processing Toolbox.
+Import the Python code directly from the QGIS Processing Toolbox.

 ### Input Layer:
 use point vector layer only.